-Our study is limited by the unequal spacing between study waves in our longitudinal models. addition, severely digitally excluded adolescents are in the minority in the UK, and therefore the numbers of adolescent participants in our digitally excluded groups were relatively low.
+Our study is limited by the unequal spacing between the four waves in our longitudinal models.
+In addition, severely digitally excluded adolescents are in the minority in the UK, and therefore the numbers of adolescent participants in our digitally excluded groups were relatively low.
+Future research should over-sample diverse, digitally excluded populations, especially from rural areas within the UK, in order to achieve a larger sample from these groups.
 As missing data in the grouping variables could not be imputed, the statistical power of our multigroup latent growth curve model analysis was somewhat limited, although our sensitivity checks (see Supplementary Tables S12-15 and figures S1-2) corroborate the study conclusions.
 Also, longitudinal sampling weights could not be applied in either case for models incorporating sociodemographic variables, meaning that, for now, those findings cannot be generalised to the whole UK population.
+Furthermore, the dichotomous nature of the survey items used obscures some of the more subtle variations in digital access, and may cause participants’ responses to not precisely reflect their true digital circumstances.
+For example, infrequent access to a public computer may not be well captured by either of the available binary responses.
 Finally, because of the focus on educational disruption, we have not investigated the implications of inequities in access to other technologies such as smartphones.
 Smartphones may be used by adolescents to access services like social media, but are less likely to be used for educational purposes.
 It should be noted, however, that around 65% of those adolescents who reported not having access to a computer in November 2020 did have access to a smartphone, so it would appear that having access to a smartphone was not sufficient to mitigate the impacts of not having access to a computer.

 In conclusion, we provide evidence towards a negative impact of one type of digital exclusion, namely a lack of access to a computer, on adolescent mental health during COVID-19.
 We emphasise the urgent need for researchers, public health workers and policy professionals to consider and address digital exclusion as a predictor of adolescent mental health outcomes, especially during the COVID-19 pandemic when much of educational and social life moved onto digital spaces.
 With digitalisation becoming increasingly widespread in society, ever more services – whether they be educational, social or health-related – are “digital first”, excluding those with little or no access to the devices necessary to engage in these activities [36].
 In the public and scientific conversation that predominantly focuses on the negative impacts of digital technologies on adolescent mental health [37], the importance of obtaining basic levels of digital access as a way of supporting adolescent mental health needs to be emphasised more regularly and taken more seriously.